demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 * **--skip-validation**

-    if true will skip upload packs validation, use just when migrate existing custom content to packs.
+    if true will skip all upload packs validations, use just when migrate existing custom content entities to custom content packs to override all the entities with the packs.

 ### Examples
 ```